-See further on Nomination Committees in Section 1.5.
+6 See further on Nomination Committees in Section 1.5.

-Cf. Article 63A(4) of the PUBLC Act.
+7 Cf. Article 63A(4) of the PUBLC Act.

-A major shareholder is any individual or legal entity who controls at least 10% of the total shares or woting rights in the Company, alone or in co-operation with related parties.
+8 A major shareholder is anyone who has at least 10% of the total shares or voting rights in the Company, alone or in co-operation with related parties.